 RICHARD: Surprisingly, you filmed only a very short scene with John Lithgow.
 I guess Uncle B.Z. was nicer to you off camera than on, huh?

-RICHARD: Last year, I got an e-mail from someone asking to find out where Christian Fitzpatrick is now.
+RICHARD: A while ago, I got an e-mail from someone asking to find out where Christian Fitzpatrick is now.
 After you guys attended the movie's premieres, did you kind of lose touch?
 Also, if you could talk to Christian now, what would you say to him?

 RICHARD: This next question is a little tough, but I hope you understand where I'm going here.
 I'm sure you were as shocked as the rest of us were a little over three years ago, when Dudley Moore went public about his diagnosis that he was suffering from PSP --- progressive supranuclear palsy.
 What was your reaction?
 And when you found out that Dudley had died, how did you react in that capacity as well?